microsoft/vso-agent/docs/vsts.md

 Create a PAT token.
 [Step by Step here](http://roadtoalm.com/2015/07/22/using-personal-access-tokens-to-access-visual-studio-online/)

-Add the user you created the PAT token for to both:
+Add the user you created the PAT token for to *both*:

   1. Agent Pool Administrators (allows to register)
-2. Agent Pool Service Accounts
+  2. Agent Pool Service Accounts (allows listening to build queue)

 ![Agent Roles](roles.png "Agent Roles")